Have you heard the awful news? How could you have missed it?

 Just to be clear, I’m talking about a REAL college budget, one that estimates the true cost of a degree.
 You’ll find plenty of monthly budgets for college students online.
 Those are handy, but spending too much on pizza and streaming services isn’t what’s driving the student loan crisis.
 Monthly student budgets are fine, but they need to fit within an overall college budget.

 Most families never create a total budget for college.
 Perhaps they’re overwhelmed by the idea, or by the college planning and application process in general.
 Feeling overwhelmed usually means feeling powerless.
 I don’t want anyone to feel powerless when it comes to paying for college.
-After all, the entire purpose of The Prudent Professor is to help students and families feel confident about college.
+The entire purpose of The Prudent Professor is to help students and families feel confident about college.

 In this post we’ll look at six confidence boosting benefits of budgeting for college.
-If you’re curious what to include in your budget, be sure to get my free college budget checklist; you can sign up for it at the bottom of the post.
+If you’re curious what to include in your budget, be sure to get my free college budget checklist; you can sign up by filling out the form near the middle of the post.

 Creating a budget for college puts you in charge of the process.
 No, you can’t control whether your child gets into their first-choice school or wins that big scholarship.
 You can control the most important thing: how much you’ll pay for college.